Kommunicate-io/Kommunicate-Web-SDK/docs/docs/android-installation.md

 ### Installation

-Check if the dependency for kommunicate doesn’t exist in your app level gradle file.
-If not, then Add the following in your app build.gradle dependency:
+Add the following in your app build.gradle dependency:

 ```
 compile 'io.kommunicate:kommunicate:1.2.4'